Marvel Apes

-Marvel Apes is an American comic book published by Marvel Comics.
+Marvel Apes is an American comic book series published by Marvel Comics.
 The four-issue limited series–written by Karl Kesel, Tom Peyer, and illustrated by Ramon Bachs, Barry Kitson, Kesel, and Mike McKone–was published from September to October 2008.
 The Marvel Apes reality is designated as Earth-8101.

 Premise

 Marvel Apes was first suggested as a successor to Marvel Zombies by artist and fan Mark Walsh during a convention Q&A session with Joe Quesada.
 As with Marvel Zombies before it, Marvel Apes takes place in an alternate universe, in this case a simian-dominated counterpart to Earth-616 that hosts anthropoid versions of popular Marvel superheroes and villains.

 As with the introduction of Marvel Zombies in Ultimate Fantastic Four, the Marvel Apes universe is visited by an existing Marvel character, in this case Gibbon.
 He is accompanied by a female scientist named Fiona Fitzhugh in what has been described by Kesel as a "The Lord of the Rings-style sprawling epic".